roblox-aurora/rbx-net/README.md

 - You can also target specific JobIds (servers)
 - rbx-net handles the rate limits for MessagingService itself, and will queue any requests that go over the limit and send them when the limit expires.

+## Serialization Helpers
+- Functions to help with serialization / deserialization of values.

 ## Caching
 - Remote Function values can be cached, meaning that any subsequent requests will not perform unnecessary requests.